Sunday, 14th January 2018

 Before Julian could respond, Diane plopped down beside her on the bench, fanning herself dramatically with her bib, her dark brown eyes wide with excitement.

-"Oh my giddy aunt, Jean!" she exclaimed, her voice a breathless rush.
+"Oh my days, Jean!" she exclaimed, her voice a breathless rush.
 "He came just to see you!
-And his gorgeous blue eyes?
+And those gorgeous blue eyes?
 Glued to you the entire time!
 You jammy cow."

-Renee leaned over Jean's shoulder, her chin resting on her friend's sweaty back, grinning like a cat who’d just knocked something off a shelf.
+Renee leaned over Jean's shoulder, her chin resting on her friend's sweaty back, grinning like the cat that got the cream.

 “Are you going to have a word with him after the game?”